asmit052/ayana-smith-dev-portfolio/README.md

 # Ayana Smith – Software Development Portfolio

-Welcome to my portfolio!
 This repository highlights selected projects that demonstrate my skills in full-stack development, software design, and problem-solving.
 Each project includes a description, technologies used, and a link to the code.

 ---